Triathlon Run Training: What Is Zone 2 / Endurance Workouts?

 Effort: Easy

-Purpose: Endurance development, efficiency and fatigue resistance
+Purpose: Aerobic endurance, efficiency and fatigue resistance

 When performed correctly, Zone 2 run sessions feel steady and predictable.
 Breathing remains calm and rhythmic, movement stays relaxed and effort feels sustainable rather than demanding.
 Athletes should finish feeling worked but not drained, able to recover well and repeat similar sessions with consistency as endurance and resilience gradually improve over time.